Adding research outputs to Pure

 - Submitted: the date the work was submitted to a journal for peer review.
 By default, the record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on the research portal

-- Accepted/In press: the date the work is approved, following all peer review changes.
+- Acceptance date: the date the work is approved, following all peer review changes.
 You should upload the version of the work that was last sent to the publisher within three months of this date.
 (This version is also referred to as a ‘post-print’, ‘author’s accepted manuscript’ or ‘author’s final version’.)
 By default the record's visibility is set to ‘Public - No restriction’ and will appear on the research portal once it has been validated by the Library team

 - E-pub ahead of print: the date the publisher-formatted version was made available on the publisher’s webpage.
 The Pure record can be updated to include a link

 - Published: the date the work was formally published.
 The Pure record can be updated to include volume, issue and page numbers

 - Unpublished: this category should be used for PhD theses only

 You may have multiple organisational affiliations in Pure, including research centres and institutes.
 If not all are relevant to a particular research output you can remove them by clicking on the minus sign next to the name.
 Conversely, you can add an organisational unit by clicking on ‘Add organisational unit …’

 To add additional authors to an output click on ‘Add person …’ and either select a name from your previous co-authors, search for a University of Bath staff member, or create an external person.

 If you are new to the University, and importing publications from online sources, make sure that your Bath affiliation is added under your name (to do this, click on ‘Edit’ against your name and tick the box next to your Bath affiliation).